masai-school/full-stack-dev-1908/course/week_6/day_5/coding_1.md

 #### Coding Session 1
 ### FSD W6.5.1.A.1:

-Write a fetch function which uses `Github API` for search users:
+Write a fetch function which uses `Github API` to search for users:

 [Seach user Github API Documentation](https://developer.github.com/v3/search/#search-users)

 After searching, the output should be displayed in `Search Results` table.
-(Can be made with flex/grid/tables/bootstrap)

 The table should contain information of each profile like image, name and other details.

-From the returned data, use `repos_url`, `events_url` and other data points
+From the returned data, use `repos_url`, `events_url` and other data points to fetch more information about each user.

 In the table `Search Results` for each user you should also display:
 - total no of repositories, list them in a drop down